What to expect

 As Candidates, MSF cares about protecting your data.
 By applying to a position, you accept that MSF will use your personal data.
 For more information, please read our Human Resources Privacy notice.

-It is rare that MSF advertises job openings for specific countries or projects.
+It is rare for MSF to post a job offer for a specific country or project.

-Instead, in order to be able to respond to medical emergencies, MSF recruits applicants into different professional reserve lists, (also referred to as “pools”) throughout the year.
-Candidates within the pool will be matched to a specific position in a specific country based on their skill set, competencies, technical experience and background.
+To respond to medical emergencies, MSF recruits applicants into different professional reserve lists, (also referred to as “pools”).
+MSF then assigns a specific position in a designated country to candidates within the pool, based on their skills, technical experience and personal background.

-The standard duration of a first posting is six months.
-Medical specialists such as anaesthetists, gynaecologists and surgeons are placed in projects from six weeks to three months.
-This is not the case for general practitioners, paramedical or non-medical profiles.
+The standard duration of a first mission is six months.
+The assignments for specialist doctors, such as anesthetists, gynecologists, and surgeons, range from eight weeks to three months.
+This is not the case for other profiles whose missions are a minimum of six months.

-For subsequent postings, depending on the needs of the country, the duration may be shorter for emergencies (several weeks to three months) or longer (perhaps six to 12 months) in more stable contexts.
-Coordinator positions are opened for a longer period, from one to two years.
+For subsequent missions, depending on the needs of the country, the duration may be shortened in emergencies (from several weeks to three months) or extended (from six to twelve months, for example) in more stable contexts.
+Coordination positions correspond to longer missions, ranging from one to two years.

 All questions